Pullusb/storytools-docs/README.md

 # Storytools User Documentation

-This repository contains the sources of the user documentation for storytools Blender addon.
+This repository contains the sources for the user documentation of the storytools Blender addon.

 [Go to the documentation](https://github.com/Pullusb/storytools-docs)